Disclosing and/or filing a complaint

 - Coordinating accessibility needs such as translation, interpretation, assistive technology, and cultural needs

-Option 2: Disclose to your residence/student leader
+Option 3: Disclose to an employee/residence leader

-How your residence/student leaders can help
+How employees/residence leaders can help

 - Show you how to submit a REES disclosure

-Campus security is also available 24/7 as a resources hub.
-Students, staff, and faculty can call for information about support and crisis lines: (506) 364-2228.
+You can also begin the disclosure process by contacting Campus Security.
+Campus Security is available 24/7 as a resource hub and can be called for information about support and crisis lines: (506) 364-2228.

 I disclosed, now what?